-Autumn term 2023 Topic 3 Germany: development of dictatorship, 1918-45 This is a depth study Areas of study will be: The establishment of the Weimar Republic and its early problems The recovery of Germany, 1924-29 The rise of Hitler and the Nazis to January 1933 Nazi Germany 1933-39 Germany and the occupied territories during the Second World War.
-There will be a Common Task on Germany to be completed by both girls and boys Lent term 2024 Topic 7 - A divided Union: civil rights in the USA 1945-74 A further depth study and the areas of study will be: The Red Scare and McCarthyism Civil rights in the 1950s The impact of civil rights protests, 1960-74 Other protest movements: students, women, anti-Vietnam Nixon and Watergate.
-There will be a Common Task on America to be completed by both girls and boys
+Autumn term 2025 Topic 3 Germany: development of dictatorship, 1918-45 This is a depth study Areas of study will be: The establishment of the Weimar Republic and its early problems The recovery of Germany, 1924-29 The rise of Hitler and the Nazis to January 1933 Nazi Germany 1933-39 Germany and the occupied territories during the Second World War.
+There will be a Common Task on Germany Spring term 2026 Topic 7 - A divided Union: civil rights in the USA 1945-74 A further depth study and the areas of study will be: The Red Scare and McCarthyism Civil rights in the 1950s The impact of civil rights protests, 1960-74 Other protest movements: pupils, women, anti-Vietnam Nixon and Watergate.
+There will be a Common Task on America Summer term 2026 Completion of Topic 7 Common Task 3: the Y10 Summer exam, in which all work completed so far will be tested.
+Start work on the first Paper 2 topic: Russia and the Soviet Union, 1905-23 encourage pupils to become responsible for their own learning, making relevant and useful notes to assist in exam preparation.
+At the same time, the topics selected lend themselves to an inquiry-based approach in which pupils will be able to evaluate cause and consequence in relation to some of the 'big questions' of 20th Century history.
+Pupils can expect to work in pairs as well as individually, and to make use of the internet and other resources as appropriate.